Why it's doneBy Mayo Clinic Staff

 As you get older, the skin on your upper arms changes — sagging and becoming loose.
-Significant weight loss can also cause the undersides of your upper arms to droop.
+Significant weight loss also can cause the undersides of your upper arms to droop.

 While exercise can strengthen and improve muscle tone in the upper arm, it can't address excess skin that has lost elasticity.

 An arm lift isn't for everyone.
 Your doctor might caution against an arm lift if you: